MicrosoftDocs/architecture-center/docs/example-scenario/apps/ecommerce-search-content.md

 ### Components

-- [App Service - Web Apps][docs-webapps-service-page] hosts web applications allowing autoscale and high availability without having to manage infrastructure.
+- [Azure App Service - Web Apps][docs-webapps-service-page] hosts web applications allowing autoscale and high availability without having to manage infrastructure.
 - [SQL Database][docs-sql-database-service-page] is a general-purpose relational database-managed service in Microsoft Azure that supports structures such as relational data, JSON, spatial, and XML.
 - [Azure AI Search][docs-search-service-page] is a search-as-a-service cloud solution that provides a rich search experience over private, heterogeneous content in web, mobile, and enterprise applications.
 - [Azure AI Bot Service][docs-botservice-service-page] provides tools to build, test, deploy, and manage intelligent bots.